The Serpent and the Dragonfly

 Now, release it— to the unraveling creator, to the chasm where light fades.”

-“In an era where the vestiges of colonial visuality persist through industrial detritus and digital fragmentation, Decolonial and post-industrial Collage Aesthetics emerge as a methodological intervention—a rupture in the hegemonic linearity of time, history, and authorship.
+“In an era where the vestiges of colonial visuality persist through industrial detritus and digital fragmentation, Decolonial and Post-Industrial Collage Aesthetics emerge as a methodological intervention— a rupture in the hegemonic linearity of time, history, and authorship.
 This aesthetic mode operates at the nexus of decolonial resistance, the materiality of industrial decline, and the anarchic absurdity of Dada and Surrealist traditions.
-It interrogates the palimpsest nature of post-industrial landscapes, excavating the ruins of imperialist modernity and reassembling them through an anti-hierarchical, radically hybridized visual grammar.
+It interrogates the nature of post-industrial landscapes, excavating the ruins of imperialist modernity while reassembling them through an anti-hierarchical, radically hybridized visual grammar.

-Within the decolonial framework, this collage mode operates as a visual counter-inscription, dismantling the spectacle of colonial nostalgia that permeates contemporary cultural production.
-Instead of reaffirming the sanitized past, these works embrace the rupture—fragments of Mesoamerican glyphs glitching into hyper-modern circuitry, Indigenous cosmologies overlaid on broken urban infrastructure, spectral traces of erased histories reanimated through radical reassembly.
-This aesthetic intervention reveals the liminal space where temporalities collapse, forging an anti-colonial surrealism that refuses assimilation into the dominant order.
+Within a decolonial framework, this collage mode operates as counter-inscription, dismantling the spectacle of colonial nostalgia.
+Rather than reaffirm a sanitized past, it embraces rupture—fragments of Mesoamerican glyphs glitching into hyper-modern circuitry; Indigenous cosmologies overlaid on broken urban infrastructure; spectral traces of erased histories reanimated through radical reassembly.
+Here, temporalities collapse into an anti-colonial surrealism that refuses assimilation into the dominant order.

-Drawing from the anti-rationalist provocations of Dada, this aesthetic approach is neither purely destructive nor purely restorative—it is a strategic embrace of entropy and absurdity as tools of liberation.
-It revels in the rupture, the glitch, the incomplete, and the unstable, rejecting the notion that histories can be neatly reconstructed.
-Instead, it insists on the right to disorder, to non-linearity, to an existence beyond the consumable, commodified image.
-As Hito Steyerl asserts in In Defense of the Poor Image, the degraded, the ephemeral, and the fragmented hold within them the potential for new forms of solidarity and insurgent visibility.
+Drawing from Dada’s anti-rationalist provocations, this approach is neither purely destructive nor restorative; it strategically embraces entropy and absurdity as tools of liberation.
+It revels in the glitch, the incomplete, and the unstable, rejecting the notion that histories can be neatly reconstructed.
+As Hito Steyerl suggests in In Defense of the Poor Image, the degraded and the fragmented can catalyze new solidarities and insurgent visibility.

-Ultimately, Decolonial & Post-Industrial Collage Aesthetics proposes a methodology of visual disruption, where the refuse of empire is reconstituted into an architecture of resistance.
-Collapsing categories, distorting hierarchies, and celebrating the incoherent, this aesthetic refuses the imposed clarity of colonial order.
-Instead, it revels in the spectral, the layered, and the unstable—a radical vision of past, present, and future colliding into an insurgent visual field.”
+Ultimately, Decolonial & Post-Industrial Collage Aesthetics propose a methodology of visual disruption, where the refuse of empire is reconstituted into an architecture of resistance.
+Collapsing categories, distorting hierarchies, and celebrating the incoherent, this aesthetic refuses imposed clarity—reveling in the spectral, the layered, and the unstable: a radical field where past, present, and future collide.”